 Would you knowingly exclude a potential audience of over 1 billion people in your marketing?
 As Marketing 101 taught us, reach is critical, and the more people you reach with your message, the greater your chances are of making a connection.
 Accessibility is an important part of an inclusive marketing strategy, and it opens your brand to connecting with the more than 1 billion people globally who have a disability.
 If you aren't making your marketing accessible, then you’re likely excluding almost one out of every seven people in the world.

 This month is the 75th observance of National Disability Employment Awareness Month (NDEAM), and the 30th anniversary of the Americans with Disabilities Act (ADA).
-Both milestones are being commemorated by the Department of Labor with a range of events and activities centered on the theme "Increasing Access and Opportunity."
+Both milestones are being commemorated by the Department of Labor with a range of events and activities centred on the theme "Increasing Access and Opportunity."
 We’re pleased to celebrate NDEAM with some guidance on making your marketing accessible, and demonstrate the impact you can achieve when you are inclusive in your advertising, reflecting people with disabilities.
-Without accessible advertising, marketing, and customer experiences, your marketing campaigns and programs are unable to reach their full potential.
+Without accessible advertising, marketing, and customer experiences, your marketing campaigns and programmes are unable to reach their full potential.

 Why Accessible Marketing is important

 In the Microsoft Advertising Marketing with Purpose Playbook, we explore the market opportunity for expanding your marketing and advertising to include accessibility.
 There are people today living with permanent disabilities, but there are also people who are living with temporary impairments and situational impairments.
 In the United States, there are approximately 25,000 people who lose an arm each year: a permanent disability.
 There are 13 million people who experience an injury to an appendage — think a broken leg or torn rotator cuff: temporary impairments.
 Lastly, there are 8 million people who experience a situational impairment like holding a baby, which removes your ability to use one arm.
 All these numbers are US-based, but the framework applies anywhere.
 Their challenges are real, and the business opportunity of including them is large.
-We, as marketers, can recognize these exclusions, solve for them, and make a difference not only in the lives of many people, but also in improved marketing and business performance.
+We, as marketers, can recognise these exclusions, solve for them, and make a difference not only in the lives of many people, but also in improved marketing and business performance.

 Accessibility is an important part of inclusion.
 Inclusion means matching the needs, wants, values, and variations of human diversity — and that includes accessibility.
 Today’s savvy consumers expect brands to go beyond merely complying with regulations.
 For example, ADA, Web Content Accessibilities Guidelines (WCAG), and World Wide Web Consortium (W3C) compliance are all important baselines to get right — both digitally and in public space applications — but effective brands go beyond that to create inclusive experiences that are equitable for everyone.